 OPENING NIGHT 5.30 – 7.30PM FRIDAY 10 NOVEMBER 2023

-Songs of the Land hopes to connect audiences with the natural world through paintings that evoke feelings of peace, mystery and wonder.
-By strengthening our connection with nature we will want to protect and look after this vulnerable and precious Earth.
+Moving to the Northern Rivers brought renewed hope – clear skies, vivid greens, blues and pinks.
+Songs of the Land is inspired from time spent walking, sitting, looking, and listening on country.
+These paintings hope to connect audiences with the natural world by evoking feelings of peace, mystery and wonder.
+She believes that by strengthening our connection with nature, we will want to protect and look after this vulnerable and precious Earth.

 Penelope McManus has spent most of her life living in rural Australia, and has always sought inspiration and refuge in the Australian bush – it is where she feels most connected to herself and her creativity.